 Rev. Peter Traynor - Deacon

 Deacon Peter was born in Fife and served in the Royal Navy.
 On leaving the Navy, Deacon Peter joined the Police, retiring recently from his post as Detective Sergeant.
 Deacon Peter was ordained a Permanent Deacon in 2016 and was appointed by Archbishop Cushley to serve in the Cathedral parish.
 Deacon Peter is married with 4 children and 2 grandchildren.

 Sr. Mary cora uryase, R.S.M. - Parish Sister

 Sister Mary Cora, R.S.M. was born and grew up in the U.S. in Connecticut.
 She earned a B.A. from Manhattanville College in New York and an M.A. from the University of Chicago.
 In 1988, Sister completed her doctoral studies at the University of Connecticut where she was introduced to a faculty member who belonged to the Religious Sisters of Mercy of Alma, Michigan.
 Grateful for the opportunity to work in the profession of Speech-Language Pathology as a Religious Sister for the Church, she entered the Community.
 In 1989, Sister was assigned to Halifax, Nova Scotia to teach at Dalhousie University.
 Later assignments included the convents in Germany, the US, Rome and Montréal.
-Prior to coming to Scotland, Sister’s work centered in accreditation, federal compliance and assisting the Rector and Board of Trustees at two Major Seminaries.
-In October 2017, Sister Mary Cora was assigned to the Convent in Edinburgh and now works as part of the Pastoral Team of St Mary’s Cathedral.
+Prior to coming to Scotland, Sister’s work centered in accreditation, federal compliance and assisting the Rector and Board of Trustees at two major seminaries.
+In October 2017, Sister Mary Cora was assigned to Edinburgh and now works as part of the pastoral team of St Mary’s Cathedral.